klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/network.md

 ---
 description: >-
-  Functions used to query network configuration.
+  APIs used to query network configuration.
 ---

 # Namespace net